code-energy/teamspector/README.md

 # Directions for Improvement

+## Normalizing number of votes
+- Normalize votes in a zero-one scale, according to other movies produced in the same year.
+This could reduce the problem that older movies have had more time to accumulate votes.

 ## Bugs to fix
 - The IMDB dataset has upgraded its database format since this project was created.
 A lot of data that was present in the earlier version was removed.